sturdy-barnacle/emberwisp-waitlist/README.md

-# emberwisp waitlist widget
+# Waitlist API (v1)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)](https://github.com/sturdy-barnacle/emberwisp-waitlist)

-> Simple, tinkerer-friendly, mostly-drop-in waitlist widget built to work on static sites running on Jekyll, etc. (but easily configurable to make it work wherever)
+Simple, tinkerer-friendly, mostly-drop-in waitlist widget built to work on static sites: Jekyll, plain HTML, React, Astro, Hugo, or anything that can POST JSON.

 **New to this project?** Check out the [Quick Start Guide](docs/QUICKSTART.md) to get up and running in minutes.

 **Have questions?** See the [FAQ](docs/FAQ.md) for common questions about DNS records, troubleshooting, customization, and more.

 ---

-# Waitlist API (v1)

-A production-ready waitlist signup system with security features built-in.
-Works with any frontend: Jekyll, plain HTML, React, Astro, Hugo, or anything that can POST JSON.

 ## ⚠️ Important: How This Works